Latte Tags

 {foreach $items as $item} {$item} {sep}, {/sep} {/foreach}

-That's pretty practical, isn't it?
+That's quite practical, isn't it?

 {iterateWhile}